Changes in Circumstances

 Please log in to your account and choose ‘Your Details’ to change your contact details.
 If you haven’t already registered for your online pension account why not do this today?
 You’ll need your national insurance number handy.

 Alternatively, you can find an update form on our forms and resources page under ‘General forms’.

 I need pension information for a divorce or dissolution of a civil partnership

 For information regarding your pension in respect of divorce or dissolution of a civil partnership, you or your solicitor will need to put your request in writing to us.
 The Court will take the values we provide into consideration when looking at your settlement.

-You will receive one free estimate a year which will be provided within a 3 month time limit.
+The estimate will be provided within a 3 month time limit.
 Any costs for supplying information or complying with a Court order will be recovered from you or your ex-spouse or ex-civil partner.